 Step 1 - Conduct Market Research & Finalize MVP Concept

 A successful MVP strategy lies in a well-thought-out business plan.
 Business Model Canvas can be a helpful tool to finalize both your minimum viable product example and a greater product vision.
-The market to launch your MVP product is vital to consider, as it would be rather hard to compete with existing services that already have some audience with a mediocre product.
+The market for launching your MVP product is vital to consider, as it would be rather hard to compete with existing services that already have some audience with a mediocre product.

-Considering this, you need to analyze your competitors and design a better service with the highest quality, feature set, app design, and performance speed.
-All of these factors should be honed to offer a better user experience in your new product.
+Considering this, you must analyze your competitors and design a better service with the highest quality, feature set, app design, and performance speed.
+All of these factors should be honed to offer a better user experience with your new product (e.g. job and investment platform with automatic tax inclusions).
 Based on the context, you can determine the MVP scope.